tkawachi/sbt-doctest/README.md

 set `doctestTestFramework` to `specs2` in `build.sbt`.
 Then it will generate tests for specs2.

+	doctestSettings

 	doctestTestFramework := "specs2"

 ### Note for libraryDependencies

-`DoctestPlugin.doctestSettings` adds specific version of testing libraries to `libraryDependencies`.
+`doctestSettings` adds specific version of testing libraries to `libraryDependencies`.
-Use `DoctestPlugin.doctestSettingsWithoutLibs` instead when you specify these in `build.sbt`.
+Set `doctestWithDependencies` to `false` when you explicitly specify testing library dependencies in `build.sbt`.
-It might be useful when you want to specify a version of scalatest/scalacheck explicitly.

-	// Instead of DoctestPlugin.doctestSettings
-	DoctestPlugin.doctestSettingsWithoutLibs
+`doctestWithDependencies` line should come after `doctestSettings` line.

+	doctestSettings

+	doctestWithDependencies := false

 	libraryDependencies ++= Seq(
 	  "org.scalatest" %% "scalatest" % "2.2.0" % "test",